Joseph H. Albers: Auxiliary Bishop of Cincinnati

-On December 16, 1929, Pope Pius XI appointed Albers as titular bishop of Lunda and as an auxiliary bishop of the Archdiocese of Cincinnati.
+On December 16, 1929, Pope Pius XI appointed Albers as titular bishop of Lunda and as an auxiliary bishop of Cincinnati.
 He was consecrated by Archbishop John Timothy McNicholas at Saint Peter in Chains Cathedral in Cincinnati on December 27, 1929.

 Bishop of Lansing

-On May 26, 1937, Pope Pius XI appointed Alberts as the first bishop of the Diocese of Lansing.
-He was consecrated on August 4, 1937, by Archbishop John Timothy McNicholas.
-In January 1938, the rectory of St. Mary Cathedral had a serious fire.
-Albers, still suffering from lungs weakened from poison gas in World War I, collapsed at the scene and was rescued by firefighters.
-In 1940, Albers moved into Meadowvue in Eaton Rapids, Michigan, his episcopal residence.
-He was appointed in 1954 as an assistant at the pontifical throne.
+On May 26, 1937, Pius XI appointed Albers as the first bishop of the new Diocese of Lansing.
+He was installed on August 4, 1937, by Archbishop John Timothy McNicholas.
+In January 1938, the rectory of St. Mary Cathedral caught fire.
+Albers, his lungs weaken ed by the exposure to mustard gas, collapsed at the scene and was rescued by firefighters.
+In 1940, Albers moved into Meadowvue in Eaton Rapids, Michigan, his new episcopal residence.
+The Vatican appointed him in 1954 as an assistant at the pontifical throne.

 During Albers's episcopacy, the diocese built 38 parishes, 42 elementary schools and two high schools.
 This earned Albers the appellation "The Builder".
-Albers enjoyed a special devotion to St. Joseph; one of the new parishes was named for him.
-On August 1, 1954, the diocesan newsletter Catholic Weekly, Lansing began publication.
-Albers was instrumental in its startup.
-On October 11, 1962, Albers attended the opening session of the Second Vatican Council.
+Albers enjoyed a special devotion to Saint Joseph; one of the new parishes was named for him.
+In 1954, the diocesan newsletter Catholic Weekly, Lansing began publication; Albers was instrumental in its startup.
+In 1962, Albers attended the opening session in Rome of the Second Vatican Council.